 - Direct allocations Some costs can be allocated directly to a functional component.
 For example, Water Treatment costs (see Rows 13 through 23 of Schedule 4) are allocated almost entirely to the Variable & Water Supply function.
 Customer Accounting costs (see Row 39 & 40) are allocated to the Customer function. - General Operations Most other operational costs are allocated 70/30 between the Fixed & Water Distribution function and the Variable & Water Supply function (respectively).
-These percentages are consistent with staff's estimate of time and materials spent on operating the distribution system versus the water supply system. - Marginal Water Supply Management West Marin has limited water supply and a portion of the budget is spent in managing this resource limitation.
-All conservation costs (Row 42) are allocated to this function and a portion (10)

-percent) of some operating costs are also allocated to the additional effort required by staff and infrastructure to operate within the constraints of limited water supply.
+These percentages are consistent with staff's estimate of time and materials spent on operating the distribution system versus the water supply system. - Marginal Water Supply Management West Marin has limited water supply and a portion of the budget is spent in managing this resource limitation through programs such as rebates for low flow devices and appliances, incentives for replacement of automatically irrigated lawn and other rebate and incentive program costs.
+All of these costs (Row 42) are allocated to this function and a portion (10 percent) of some operating costs are also allocated to the additional effort required by staff and infrastructure to operate within the constraints of limited water supply.

-- Capital Spending Capital expenses and debt service costs (Rows 45 & 46) are split 30 /70 between Fixed & Water Distribution and Variable & Water Supply (respectively) based on the fact that recent capital spending (Gallagher Well #2) and upcoming capital spending (Gallagher Well #3 and the treatment plant rehabilitation) is more heavily weighted toward water supply costs. - Indirect cost allocation The change in fund balance (i.e., the cost of drawing down on reserves, see Row 48) is allocated using the indirect cost allocation method, which is based on the proportionate allocation of costs that were previously allocated to the respective system functions (see Row 47). - Non-Rate Revenue In order to fully account for rate revenue requirements, other revenue sources are accounted for in Rows 49 through 53.
+- Capital Spending Capital expenses and debt service costs (Rows 45 & 46) are split 30 /70 between Fixed & Water Distribution and Variable & Water Supply (respectively) based on the fact that recent capital spending (Gallagher Well #2) and upcoming capital spending (Gallagher Well #3 and the PRTP rehabilitation) is more heavily weighted toward water supply costs. - Indirect cost allocation The change in fund balance (i.e., the cost of drawing down on reserves, see Row 48) is allocated using the indirect cost allocation method, which is based on the proportionate allocation of costs that were previously allocated to the respective system functions (see Row 47). - Non-Rate Revenue In order to fully account for rate revenue requirements, other revenue sources are accounted for in Rows 49 through 53.
 The non-rate revenue is predominantly used to offset fixed costs.